 Hi there!
 I am a Faculty Fellow at New York University (CDS) and a guest researcher at Flatiron (CCM).
 My research is centered around developing mathematical theories for modern machine learning.
 Notably, I introduced a novel method to study the loss landscape complexity of neural nets.
 These days I am analyzing end-to-end learning dynamics in exciting models and interpreting the learning process as well as the resulting weights.
 I am also co-teaching Machine Learning Course.

 Before my Ph.D., I studied Electrical-Electronics Engineering and Mathematics double-major at Koç University.
 I also earned two bronze medals in International Mathematical Olympiad (IMO).
-I am an avid Argentine Tango dancer.
+I am an active Argentine Tango dancer and I like Yoga.